yashchougule19/alonazharova.github.io/_pages/teaching.md

 International Summer School in Economics and Management (ISSEM) of the HU Berlin in Havana, Cuba

 WS 2016/2017	Statistics II, Exercise (BSc, 20 students), HU Berlin

+Introduction to Tackling Climate Change with Machine Learning, Lecture (10 students), International Summer School in Economics and Management (ISSEM) of the HU in Havana (Cuba), 2023

+Management Simulation, Simulation Game (35 students), International Summer School in Economics and Management (ISSEM) of the HU in Havana (Cuba), 2015-2017, 2019

 SS 2015
 	Management Simulation, Simulation Game (BSc & MSc, 30 students)